Centrão

 Federal Deputies Ricardo Fiúza and Amaral Netto carry a sign during the 1987 National Constituent Assembly, which reads: "O Centrão é um milagre de engenharia política.
 Um grupo sem líderes mas com organizadores". ("The Centrão is a miracle of political engineering.
 A group without leaders but with organizers.")

 In Brazilian politics, the Centrão (lit. 'big centre' – /pt/) refers to a group of political parties that do not have a specific or consistent ideological orientation and aim at ensuring proximity to the executive branch in order to guarantee advantages and allow them to distribute privileges through clientelistic networks.
-Despite its name, the Centrão is not a centrist political group, generally composed of parliamentarians from the "lower clergy" and big tent parties, who act according to their own interests, linked to cronyism and logrolling, instead of a clear ideological program.
+Despite its name, the Centrão is not a centrist political group, generally composed of congress members from the "lower clergy" and big tent parties, who act according to their own interests, linked to cronyism and logrolling, instead of a clear ideological program.
 Over the years, the Centrão has become the political kingmaker in Brazil.